 This homemade Navy Bean Soup is super easy to make, protein-rich, and satisfying.
 The basic ingredients are soaked beans, onions, garlic, chopped tomatoes, and vegetable broth – with optional carrots and celery for extra flavor.
 An amazing one-pot meal that is full of flavor and naturally vegan.
 Perfect meal prep recipe for lunch and dinner.

 I think we can all agree that soups are something we can eat all season long.
 Whether it is spring, summer, fall, or winter, soups are just a keeper.
 Just think of my Wild Rice and Mushroom Soup, the Spicy Garlic Enchilada Soup, or the Buffalo Cauliflower Soup.

 If you’re on the hunt for more easy soup recipes, use the search bar and keep your adventure going.

 This Navy Bean Soup recipe is no exception.
-It is hearty, super easy to make in one pot, comforting, protein rich, texture perfect, filling, and the whole family will love it.
+It is hearty, super easy to make in one pot, comforting, protein-rich, texture perfect, filling, and the whole family will love it.

-Make sure to soak your beans according the packaging directions.
+Make sure to soak your beans according to the packaging directions.
 This will take a few hours, so I suggest you do this overnight.

 Quick soak beans

 If you’re in a hurry, there are ways how you can skip to soak the beans, even though the result will be a bit different.
-It will have less taste and texture, but still good and satisfying.
+It will have less taste and texture, but still be good and satisfying.
 Want to try this quick method?
 Check this “Quick-Soak Method for Dried Beans” article.